AKurtz87/data-matrix-endoder-decoder/README.md

 No specific installation is required, as the project comprises HTML files that can be opened in any modern web browser.
 To run it locally, follow these steps:

-1. Clone this repository to your local machine using `git clone <repository-link>`.
+1. Clone this repository to your local machine using `git clone <https://github.com/AKurtz87/data-matrix-endoder-decoder.git>`.
 2. Navigate to the directory containing the cloned project using your terminal.
 3. Open the HTML files in your preferred browser.